Terre des Hommes logoSearch

 8. Collective accountability and transparency to each other and to our donor

-9. Decentralized decision-making: sharing power and decision-making space, valuing each opinion, each expertise and each idea
+9. Decentralised decision-making: sharing power and decision-making space, valuing each opinion, each expertise and each idea

 10. Each partner adds its unique value to our collaboration, no matter where we are based, how big or small our organisations are, whether we are adult- or GYW-led entities